Skip to main content

 cake per guest

 The Party Food Calculator estimates exact food quantities and costs for birthday parties of 5-200 guests.
-Enter your guest count, meal type (snacks, lunch, dinner, or dessert-only), and age mix (children eat approximately 60% of adult portions) to get a detailed breakdown.
-For a standard 20-guest children's party: plan 40 pizza slices (2 per child, 3 per adult), 2 gallons of juice, 20 juice boxes, a 1/4 sheet cake, and 4-5 snack bowls — total food cost $80-$150.
-For an adult dinner party of 30: plan 12-15 pounds of protein, 8-10 pounds of sides, 3-4 appetizer platters, and a 1/2 sheet cake — running $250-$450 depending on ingredients.
-The calculator adjusts for dietary preferences, generates a printable grocery list organized by store section, and estimates preparation time.
-It also accounts for the universal party planning truth: you'll have 10-20% no-shows from your RSVP list, so it builds in a smart buffer without over-ordering.
+Enter your guest count, meal type (snacks, lunch, dinner, or dessert-only), and age mix.
+Children eat about 60% of adult portions.
+For a standard 20-guest children's party: 40 pizza slices (2 per child, 3 per adult), 2 gallons of juice, 20 juice boxes, a 1/4 sheet cake, and 4-5 snack bowls — total food cost $80-$150.
+For an adult dinner party of 30: 12-15 pounds of protein, 8-10 pounds of sides, 3-4 appetizer platters, and a 1/2 sheet cake — $250-$450 depending on ingredients.
+The calculator adjusts for dietary preferences and estimates prep time.
+It generates a printable grocery list organized by store section.
+It also builds in a buffer for the 10-20% of RSVPs who never show, without over-ordering.

 15guests